-We recognise students who join us in September 2021 will have experienced two years of disrupted schooling/education, and we are prepared to support them to succeed.
+We recognise students who join us in January 2022 may have experienced disrupted schooling and /or education.
+Our staff are understanding of this and are prepared to give students the support they need to succeed.

 We will provide high quality pastoral support to all students, through Personal Academic Tutors, mentors, student services and peer support schemes, ensuring students are able to choose how they engage with the support available to them.

 Step Up to HE is open to all new undergraduate students and is free of charge.
 It includes online resources and activities, and live workshops that offer you the chance to meet members of staff and other students.

 If your studies have been disrupted and/or you have missed elements of learning due to disruptions caused by the pandemic, we are offering a range of options to help you get back up to speed - this is part of what we call our ‘transition offer’ and it will enable students to have confidence that they have the necessary skills to succeed on their university course.